michael105/michael105.github.io/index.md

 malloc.

-I'm trying to work something senseful for minilib out.
+I'm trying to work something sensible for minilib out.

 The problem is, it is hard to say in which ways malloc is going to be used.
 I'd even say, malloc shouldn't be part of a system library.